doublemix/combine-objects/README.md

 ### Changes

+- v0.2.5
+  - Fixed bug where `replace` only worked with objects, it can now be used on anything (which can be useful when the input type is unknown)
+  - Deprecated use of `opaque` to store functions.
+Use `replace`.
 - v0.2.4
-  - Fixed Bug where function transforms did not work if they were placed deeper in the update than the source.
+  - Fixed bug where function transforms did not work if they were placed deeper in the update than the source.